ben-251/Wordle-Solver/notes.md

  def getletters(color) where color is like Colour.GREEN or sometin

  also i went from yellow letters, yellow position to yellow lettters[0] and [1], but this is also not good, and i will switch to classes evnetually

+ also i wanna fix the "thinking_ratio" implementation so it only applies to the specific bots that need it